 Marais Chinese New Year Parade (3rd & 4th Paris Arrondissements)

-Photo courtesy of erin
+Photo courtesy of erin, cc by 2.0

 The oldest and smallest Chinese community in Paris resides in a small neighborhood in the Upper Marais, just to the east of the Arts et Métiers Metro Station.
-The original settlers arrived from China in the early 1900s, and were joined by other Chinese immigrants in the following decades.
-Today, the neighborhood covers just a few square blocks along Rue au Maire and Rue Volta (below Rue Réaumur).

 The Marais neighborhood's New Year Parade is not the largest in Paris, but it is perhaps the original as well as the most colorful, featuring lion and dragon dancers, a traditional "dragon island" with floats and costumes, drums and cymbals, marchers dressed in traditional Chinese ceremonial clothing, and of course music and firecrackers.